bUnit-dev/bUnit/docs/site/docs/getting-started/writing-csharp-tests.md

 # Writing Tests in C# for Blazor Components

-Testing Blazor components is a little different from testing regular C# classes: Blazor components are *rendered*; they have the *Blazor component life cycle* during which we can *provide input* to them and they can *produce output*.
+Testing Blazor components is a little different from testing regular C# classes: Blazor components are *rendered*, they have the *Blazor component life cycle* during which we can *provide input* to them, and they can *produce output*.

 Use **bUnit** to render the component under test, pass in its parameters, inject required services, and access the rendered component instance and the markup it has produced.